Call us 203-307-5500

 As a guide, your job is to prepare the path for your child’s interests, not to dictate the destination.
 Teachers and parents act as “co-learners,” carefully observing what sparks a child’s curiosity and then providing the tools and opportunities for them to explore it further.
 If your little one is fascinated by shadows, you might set up a lamp and different objects to play with, or take a “shadow walk” on a sunny day.
 You’re not teaching a lesson on light and shadow; you’re simply guiding their natural exploration by creating an environment rich with possibilities and gentle provocations.

-An Observer and Storyteller
+Become an Observer and Storyteller

 This might sound formal, but at its heart, being an observer and storyteller is about paying attention and making your child’s learning visible.
 In Reggio Emilia, this is called “documentation.”
 Teachers and parents carefully watch and listen to children to understand their thought processes.
 You can do this by taking a photo of a complex block structure they built, writing down a profound question they asked, or saving a drawing they made.
 This practice of documentation helps you see your child’s growth and allows them to see how their ideas have evolved over time.

-Understanding “The Hundred Languages of Children”
+What Are “The Hundred Languages of Children”?

 One of the most beautiful ideas from the Reggio Emilia philosophy is the concept of “The Hundred Languages of Children.”
 This isn’t about teaching your child to speak multiple languages; it’s a powerful metaphor for the countless ways children express their thoughts, feelings, and understanding of the world.
 While adults often rely on speaking and writing, children communicate through a rich tapestry of methods: painting, sculpting, dancing, building, singing, and imaginative play.